Conscious Camper Series: Building a Fire

 Campfires are one of the best things about camping.
 The crackling flames warm you on a cool summer night, give you a cozy place to chat with friends, and can even be used to cook a meal.
 But campfires can also cause deadly wildfires, especially in the western United States.
-So for this week’s Conscious Camper series, we’re looking at how to safely build, control, and put out a campfire so you can enjoy this beloved camping tradition.
+Let’s take a look at how to safely build a campfire and then control and put it out safely.

 How to Start a Campfire